Marcoc-rasi/DEVELOPMENT-IN-SWIF-DATA-COLLECTIONS/3 - Advanced Data Display/2 - Swift Generics/README.md

 - `type parameter`: A type used as a placeholder to represent specific types when using a generic type.

 ##### Life-formSearch

+In this lab, I have built an application that makes it easy for users to search for life forms and view available taxonomic information and photos.
+Applying what I learned in this lesson and previous lessons, I have created an app that uses the data services API of the Encyclopedia of Life (www.eol.org) to explore its database and obtain information about life forms. identified.

 https://github.com/Marcoc-rasi/DEVELOPMENT-WITH-SWIF-DATA-COLLECTIONS/assets/51039101/8552000d-9ec3-4637-8f35-e64546a4e3ba